 Fulfills GE arts requirement.
 From the African predecessors of jazz to jazz-masters of 20th and 21st Centuries, students will discover the styles, musicians, techniques and historical evolution of jazz.

 Applied Music Jazz (Music 190/290)

 Applied Music is a one unit course for the Music Major to further develop musical skills, obtain an Associate of Arts Degree [link: http://www.elcamino.edu/academics/finearts/music/ ], and successfully transfer to a four-year institution for continued music study.
-The program includes private music lessons, weekly performance class, minimum practice hours on campus and large ensemble requirements.
+The program includes private music lessons, weekly performance class, development of online promotional content, and large ensemble requirements.

 Beginning J azz Improvisation (Music 130)